emrahonder/SpringBoot-Restful-Web-Service-Sample/README.md

 management.server.address: 127.0.0.1
 ```
 ###  Assumptions
-Transaction and statistics operations are done on middle of day at the same calendar day.
+* Transaction and statistics operations are done on middle of day at the same calendar day.
+* Statictics will be checked always for last 60 seconds.